 1. DRINK AN ORGANIC GOAT ROCK POUR-OVER

 What the heck?
 Goat Rock?
 Pour-Over?
 I asked myself the same questions.
-Goat Rock is an organic, medium dark coffee, made by Taylor Maid Farms, that is all the rage in my neck of the woods (and beyond).
+Goat Rock is an organic, medium dark coffee, made by Taylor Lane, that is all the rage in my neck of the woods (and beyond).
 “It is named after a local landmark lying at the mouth of the Russian River on the Sonoma coast.”
 Add to that the trendy, Japanese pour-over method of brewing one cup at a time and you have found a nearly perfect cup of Joe.
 It doesn’t get much fresher than that.

 photo credit | tmarsee530